deepPublicGit/kafka-gui/README.md

-# Kafka Cluster GUI (Fyne)
+# Kafka GUI

-This project is a Kafka Cluster management GUI built in Go using the [Fyne](https://fyne.io/) framework.
+This project is a GUI built on top of Kafka command line tools in Go using the [Fyne](https://fyne.io/) framework.

 ## Features & TODO